cheapjack/DisruptEncodeConsolidate/docs/documentation.md

 # Publications
 <h1>&#x1F4D6;</h1>

-Artist [Hwa-Young Jung](http://slyrabbit.net) delivered a workshop to make a prototype publication to try consolidate some of the meetings and inspirations between artist and scientist over the prrogramme.
-Inspired by
+Artist [Hwa-Young Jung](http://slyrabbit.net) delivered a workshop to make a prototype publication to try consolidate some of the meetings and inspirations between artist and scientist over the programme.

 [The ABC of Neuroscience](presentations/ABC.pdf)